carlosbravoa/pro-container-demo/README.md

    sudo docker run -it --rm ubuntu-pro-php-demo
    ```
    You can also push it to a public (online) repo such as Dockerhub or ECR and deploy it directly onto your clusters.

-## Key Features of Ubuntu Pro Containers

-    - Expanded Security Maintenance (ESM):
-        - Apply security patches and updates for all your open-source libraries (No CVEs containers!)
-    - Long-Term Support:
-        - Rely on the extended lifespan of Ubuntu Pro for enterprise environments.

 ## IMPORTANT NOTES